Top 10 countries by age at first marriage (m/f)

 |---|---|---|---|

-This comparison uses only countries with both women’s and men’s values in the Top 10 lists shown on this page.
+This comparison uses only countries with both women’s and men’s values in the late-marriage cluster shown on this page.
+Because country years differ, the table should be read as a latest-available comparison rather than a single-year panel.

 Figure 3 — Gender gap (men − women) in shared Top 10 countries